gemmadlou/tin/README.md

 - Not worried about getting the schema perfect.
 As I add more capabilities, the schemas will be refined.
 - Not worried about migration tools or ORM.
 Working in sql is way faster.
 - No design up front.
 Prototyping is just iterating over capabilities quickly.
+- No migration tools.
+Working in things that allow for faster iteration at this stage.

-## Milestones
+## Features

-- [ ] Developer can create schema and send user an upload link to import schema
 - [ ] Transformations
-  - [ ] Interpret and format dates
+  - [ ] Interpret and format dates.
+  - [ ] Trim fields.
-  - [ ] Split text into multi schema fields eg. String
+  - [ ] Split text into multi schema fields eg. String.
-  - [ ] Convert strings into numbers
+  - [ ] Convert strings into numbers.
-  - [ ] Allow for required and nullable properties
+  - [ ] Allow for required and nullable properties.
-  - [ ] Set custom value not in CSV
+  - [ ] Set custom value not in CSV for column across all rows of data.
-  - [ ] Set custom value not in upload based on condition eg. - if (X="ABC"), then y
+  - [ ] Set custom value not in upload based on condition eg. - if (X="ABC"), then y for column across all rows of data.
+- [ ] Cleaning
+  - [ ] Change individual data cells.
+  - [ ] Select and remove rows of data.
 - [ ] Uploads
+  - [x] Upload and parse CSV.
-  - [ ] Upload and parse JSON
+  - [ ] JSON
   - [ ] XML
   - [ ] YAML
   - [ ] XLSX